Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/kong-for-kubernetes-enterprise.md

 ## Kong Enterprise on Kubernetes

-Alternatively, you can also deploy Kong for Kubernetes Enterprise with a database to fully utilize the whole Kong Enterprise platform, including:
+This option lets you deploy the full Kong for Kubernetes Enterprise platform.
+As there are functionalities in the platform that require a stateful environment, a database is required to run this package, which includes the
+following:

 * Kong Manager
 * Kong Vitals